 In a moment of brilliance, the general responded, “This has been a decision that no one’s been willing to make for 10 years.
 The best minds have been on it and they can’t decide, so you know what?
 We need to pick one and do it.
 Decisions are power and I’m here to make them.
 That’s what I’m in this position for.
 That’s why I’m a leader.”

-There might be no leadership quality more critical for a strong leader than the ability to make important decisions.
+There might be no leadership skill more critical for a strong leader than the ability to make important decisions.
 What makes decision-making so hard for some people is that for any given problem, there are infinite paths one can take toward a solution.
 How do you know that the path you choose will be viable?
 How do you know that the decision you’re making isn’t going to cause serious setbacks?
 How do you know this choice won’t have a negative impact on your team?

 You’ll never know the answer to those questions until the decision is actually made.
 It takes true leadership skills to make that decision.
 Dwelling on infinite possibilities is paralysis by analysis.
 You could spend day after day contemplating option after option, but you’ll never know what’s right until you execute.
-If it turns out you made the wrong decision (and at some point you will, because we all do), then guess what?
+If it turns out you made the wrong decision (and at some point you will make a wrong decision, because we all do), then guess what?
 You now have a new opportunity to lead in a different direction with a new decision that will keep you moving forward.
 Had you not decided on anything, you’d still be stagnant with no momentum, no new knowledge and no change.
 Though you can use these four rules to making a good decision, you’ll never truly know if it was the best one – and that’s okay.
 So when you’re put in charge, take command.
 Effective leadership skills are about being able to take the reins when necessary, even if you’re unsure of what the outcome may be.

 Have you ever said the words, “I don’t have time” or “I don’t know the right people to do that” or “I don’t have enough money to make that happen?”
 Then you’re not utilizing all of the resources at your disposal.
-The best and the brightest leaders the world has ever seen have one major thing in common: They’re all resourceful.
-And there is no greater resource than resourcefulness.
+When you master leadership skills like owning your own time and developing the right team of people, you show resourcefulness.

 He didn’t upgrade the technology because the technology wasn’t there yet.
 He didn’t throw a bunch of money into branding because they didn’t have the money to do so yet.
 Instead, he honed in on his resource of creativity and made one simple change: He ordered the computers to be redesigned and repackaged in candy-coated colors.
 He already knew that Apple was selling an incredible product, so his challenge was simply to make people view Apple products in a different way.
-And just like that, he set Apple on the path to becoming the champion of innovation it’s known for today.
+And just like that, his leadership skills set Apple on the path to becoming the champion of innovation it’s known as today.

-If you’ve set your goals, honed your focus and are taking massive action and getting better and better at executing, then there’s only one leadership quality you need to get whatever you want: Grace.
-Whether you think of grace as God, the universe, luck or something else, doesn’t matter – the point is that grace gives you a reason, a purpose, to keep doing what you’re doing.
+If you’ve set your goals, honed your focus and are taking massive action and getting better and better at executing, then there’s only one leadership skill you need to get whatever you want: grace.
+Whether you think of grace as God, the universe, luck or something else, it doesn’t matter – the point is that your grace gives you a reason and a purpose to keep doing what you’re doing.

-The best leaders in history are those that are purpose-driven.
-They’re doing what they’re doing in order to serve something greater than themselves – whether it’s the planet, their family or a higher calling.
+Those with this set of leadership skills are doing what they’re doing in order to serve something greater than themselves – whether it’s the planet, their family or a higher calling.
 They know what they believe and they follow those beliefs with laser-sharp focus.